 6 p.m. – 9 p.m.: Field Rehearsal

-A: Important things to bring to band camp are sunscreen, hat, sunglasses, your instrument (though instruments are provided through the school if needed), tennis shoes, water bottle, and a drawstring bag to carry everything in.
-This is similar to what you should have on game days except that you will also need your marching band uniform and stand tunes and a lyre or flip folder!
+Important things to bring to band camp are sunscreen, hat, sunglasses, your instrument (though instruments are provided through the school if needed), tennis shoes, water bottle, and a drawstring bag to carry everything in.
+This is similar to what you should have on game days except that you will also need your marching band uniform, stand tunes, and a lyre or flip folder!

 Davis Field, where marching band practice is held, is right next to Scales.

-A: The fee for new members is only $120 and covers everything you will need as a member of the marching band for the entire season.
-Away games and bowl trips are completely paid for by the athletic department.
+The fee for new members is only $120 and covers everything you will need as a member of the marching band for the entire season.
+Road games and bowl trips are covered by the university.